CouncilofLorien/counciloflorien.github.io/docs/rulesbook/0-introduction.md

 You may choose between three _alignments_ which determine the types of cards that may be included in your deck and the rules you follow:
 - _Heroes of the Free People_—The Hero alignment includes Wizard players using hero characters and resources.
 - _Minions of Morgoth_—The Minion alignment includes Ringwraith, Sauron, and Balrog players using minion characters and resources.
-- _Lackeys of a _Fallen-wizard_—The Fallen-wizard alignment includes Fallen-wizard players using both hero and minion characters and resources.
+- _Lackeys of a Fallen-wizard_—The Fallen-wizard alignment includes Fallen-wizard players using both hero and minion characters and resources.

 While direct conflict can occur between the different alignments of companies, most conflict takes the form of _hazards_ or attempts to persuade or dominate each other's characters and forces.
-These hazards are not "controlled" by the Wizards or Ringwraiths, but rather they represent the evil or dangerous forces that are abroad in Middle-earth, which the players user against one another.
+Hazards are not "controlled" by the Wizards or Ringwraiths, but rather they represent the evil or dangerous forces that are abroad in Middle-earth, which the players use against one another.

-## Player Turn Summary

- Play consists of a series of "Player Turns."
-During your turn, follow the steps outlined in this turn summary.
-Then, your opponent does the same during his turn.
-You and your opponent alternate turns until the game ends.
-This turn summary is included here to give you an idea of how play proceeds; see [4 • THE PLAYER TURN](/rulesbook/playerturn).
- - _**Untap Phase**_ — Each of your characters may do one of the following: Untap or Heal (if at a Haven site).
-In addition, untap all of your other tapped non-site cards.
- - _**Organization Phase**_ — You take the following actions in any order: play one character (or your Wizard), reorganize your companies, transfer items between characters (corruption checks required), and store items (corruption checks required).
-In addition, each of your companies may plan its movement by playing a new site card face down on its present site card.
- - _**Long-event Phase**_ — Remove all of your resource long-events already in play.
-Play  any new resource long-event cards.
-Remove all of your opponent's hazard long-events.
- - _**Movement/Hazard Phase**_ — One at a time, each of your companies takes the following actions.
-The company turns over its new site card (if it has one).
-Then, each player draws cards as indicated on a new site card.
-Next, your opponent may play hazard cards on the company; the maximum number of hazards that may be played on a company is equal to the the size of the company (to a minimum of two).
-Finally, remove the old site card and each player discards or draws so that he has eight cards in his hand.
- - _**Site Phase**_ — One at a time, each of your companies may take the following actions at its current, untapped site.
-The company decides to enter and explore the site.
-If the site has an automatic-attack, it attacks the company.
-The company may attempt to play one item, ally, faction, or information resource card that is "playable" at that site.
-A character in the company must tap to make this attempt.
-If the card is successfully played, tap the site.
- - _**End-of-Turn Phase**_ — Each player may discard one card.
-Then each player must draw or discard so that his hand has eight cards.

 ## Differences From Other Card Games